University Courses

 Learning Through Relationships, Not Distance

-Over time, I’ve built a close teaching ecosystem that includes former students who return as collaborators — helping teach, coordinate & support new cohorts.
-This creates continuity, trust & shared ownership.
+I invest deeply in relationships with my students.
+Over time, this has grown into a close teaching ecosystem, where former students return as collaborators — helping teach, support, & shape new cohorts.

 For me, education is relational before it is instructional.